ChrisDuffley/stationPlaylist/readme.md

 ## SPL Assistant layer

-This layer command set allows you to obtain various status on SPL Studio, such as whether a track is playing, total duration of all tracks for the hour and so on.
-From any SPL Studio window, press the SPL Assistant layer command, then press one of the keys from the list below (one or more commands are exclusive to playlist viewer).
+This layer command set allows you to obtain various status on Studio, such as whether a track is playing, total duration of all tracks for the hour and so on.
+From any Studio window, press the SPL Assistant layer command, then press one of the keys from the list below (one or more commands are exclusive to playlist viewer).
 You can also configure NVDA to emulate commands from other screen readers.

-The available commands are (most commands support speak on demand):
+The available commands are (most commands support speak on demand and some commands are unavailable in Remote Studio):

 * A: Automation.
 * C (Shift+C  in JAWS layout): Title for the currently playing track.
 * C (JAWS layout): Toggle cart explorer (playlist viewer only, does not support speak on demand).
 * D (R in JAWS layout): Remaining duration for the playlist (if an error message is given, move to playlist viewer and then issue this command).
-* Control+D (Studio 6.10 and later): Control keys enabled/disabled.
+* Control+D (Studio 6.10 and later, unavailable in Remote Studio): Control keys enabled/disabled.
-* E: Metadata streaming status.
+* E (unavailable in Remote Studio): Metadata streaming status.
-* Shift+1 through Shift+4, Shift+0: Status for individual metadata streaming URL's (0 is for DSP encoder).
+* Shift+1 through Shift+4, Shift+0 (unavailable in Remote Studio): Status for individual metadata streaming URL's (0 is for DSP encoder).
 * F: Find track (playlist viewer only, does not support speak on demand).
 * H: Duration of music for the current hour slot.
 * Shift+H: Remaining track duration for the hour slot.
-* I (L in JAWS layout): Listener count.
+* I (L in JAWS layout, unavailable in Remote Studio): Listener count.
-* K: Move to the marked track (playlist viewer only).
+* K (unavailable in Remote Studio): Move to the marked track (playlist viewer only).
-* Control+K: Set the current track as the place marker track (playlist viewer only).
+* Control+K (unavailable in Remote Studio): Set the current track as the place marker track (playlist viewer only).
 * L (Shift+L in JAWS layout): Line in.
 * M: Microphone.
 * N: Title for the next scheduled track.
 * O: Playlist hour over/under by.
 * P: Playback status (playing or stopped).
-* Shift+P: Pitch of the current track.
+* Shift+P (unavailable in Remote Studio): Pitch of the current track.
-* R (Shift+E in JAWS layout): Record to file enabled/disabled.
+* R (Shift+E in JAWS layout, unavailable in Remote Studio): Record to file enabled/disabled.
-* Shift+R: Monitor library scan in progress.
+* Shift+R (unavailable in Remote Studio): Monitor library scan in progress.
 * S: Track starts (scheduled).
 * Shift+S: Time until selected track will play (track starts in).
-* T: Cart edit/insert mode on/off.
+* T (unavailable in Remote Studio): Cart edit/insert mode on/off.
-* U: Studio up time.
+* U (unavailable in Remote Studio): Studio up time.
-* W: Weather and temperature if configured.
+* W (unavailable in Remote Studio): Weather and temperature if configured.
-* Y: Playlist modified status.
+* Y (unavailable in Remote Studio): Playlist modified status.
 * F8: Take playlist snapshots (number of tracks, longest track, etc.).
 * Shift+F8: Request playlist transcripts in numerous formats.
 * F9: Mark current track for start of playlist analysis (playlist viewer only).